epiverse-trace/cfr/README.md

-In this example we show how the estimate of overall severity can change as more data on cases and deaths over time becomes available, using the function `estimate_rolling()`.
+In this example we show how the estimate of overall severity can change as more data on cases and deaths over time becomes available, using the function `cfr_rolling()`.
 Because there is a delay from onset-to-death, a simple “naive” calculation that just divides deaths-to-date by cases-to-date will underestimate severity.
-The `estimate_rolling()` function uses the `estimate_severity()` adjustment to account for delays, and instead compares deaths-to-date with cases-with-known-outcome-to-date.
+The `cfr_rolling()` function uses the `cfr_severity()` adjustment to account for delays, and instead compares deaths-to-date with cases-with-known-outcome-to-date.

 This example shows how the adjusted estimate converges to “naive” estimate as the outbreak declines, and hence a larger and large